Japan debt plan needs BOJ to keep rates low for years -sources

 Some government bureaucrats and lawmakers want the BOJ to go slow in the tapering process, worried of a possible disruption to bond markets that could lead to a spike in borrowing costs.

-"We're not saying that the BOJ shouldn't exit its current stimulus program even after achieving its price target," one government source said on condition of anonymity.
+"We're not saying that the BOJ shouldn't exit its current stimulus programme even after achieving its price target," one government source said on condition of anonymity.

 "But the BOJ should not ignore the effect (of such moves) on long-term interest rates," the source added.